-Defining Self-Direction
+1.1 Defining Self Direction

-For the purposes of this study, the Personal Responsibility Orientation model (Brockett & Hiemstra, 1991) will be used as a foundation for investigating self-directed behaviors with the information technology discipline.
-Brockett & Hiemstra describe self-direction as a combination of process and personal elements that in which an individual "assumes primary responsibility for a learning experience" (pg.
+For the purposes of this study, the Personal Responsibility Orientation model [2] will be used as a foundation for investigating self-directed behaviors in programming courses.
+Brockett & Hiemstra describe self-direction as a combination of process and personal elements in which an individual "assumes primary responsibility for a learning experience" (pg.
 24).
 Within their model, despite the emphasis placed on the internal characteristics of the individual, the social context also plays a critical role surrounding the learning experience.
-The concept of self-direction is not a new one (Merriam & Brockett, 1997) and many have attempted to find ways to incorporate strategies to encourage self-directed behaviors within certain learning environments and disciplines.
+Self-direction is not a new concept [15] and many have attempted to find ways to incorporate strategies to encourage self-directed behaviors within certain learning environments and disciplines.
 The concept of self-directed learning is aligned with any delivery, content area, and context of learning.
-In a nationwide study, 64% of businesses indicated that the applied skills of lifelong learning/self-direction were expected to have an increasing importance over the next five year (Conference Board, Corporate Voices for Working Families, Partnership for 21st Century Working Skills, & Society for Human Resource Management, 2006).
-While 78.3% businesses felt that lifelong learning/self-direction were very important in the workforce, only 25.9% rated 4-year college graduates as excellent in this area.
-These concepts are important in all fields, but are particularly critical for information technology specialists, in particular computer programmers.
+In a nationwide study, 64% of businesses indicated that the applied skills of lifelong learning/self-direction were expected to have an increasing importance over the next five year [4].
+While 78.3% businesses felt that lifelong learning/selfdirection were very important in the workforce, only 25.9% rated 4-year college graduates as excellent in this area.
+These concepts are important in all fields, even more so in IT education.